Overview

 Applicants are eligible to register for a DEC program under the following conditions:

-- Have a Québec Secondary School Diploma (DES)
+- Have a Québec Secondary School Diploma (DES) AND

 OR - Have a Québec Secondary School Vocational Diploma (DEP) AND

-Have completed: Secondary V credits in Language of Instruction Secondary V credits in Second Language and Secondary IV credits in Mathematics
+- Have completed: Secondary V credits in Language of Instruction, Secondary V credits in Second Language and Secondary IV credits in Mathematics

-OR - Applicants who have not studied in Quebec must have education deemed equivalent by the College
+- Applicants who have not studied in Quebec must have education deemed equivalent by the College

 Please note